Introduction

 What are the Top 5 “Things To Do” in the region?

 2. Swim with Manta Rays: Between the months of May and October, majestic manta rays gather in a small, shallow channel off Drawaqa island to feed.
-Watchers send out rhythmic drumbeats to signal their arrival on the high tide and get people in the water.
+The neighbouring resorts run two Manta snorkel trips daily at that time for guestes to experience this ever majestic experience.
 Notoriously mysterious, there are only a few places in the world where you can swim with these gentle giants so make sure you add it to your holiday hitlist.
 As a globally vulnerable species, mantas are protected under Fijian law and their activity in the channel is regulated and studied by the Manta Trust.

 3. Snorkel with reef sharks: The marine life and coral reefs in the Yasawa Islands are superb.
 So, tell your clients to up the adrenaline and to get ready to take the plunge into the sea.
 We even have dedicated shark snorkelling tours where visitors have the option to snorkel with reef sharks in calm, clear waters.
 Before you take part in a reef shark snorkel adventure, a guide will answer any questions you may have about swimming with these beautiful sea creatures.
 The Yasawa Island group operates professional shark tours, in particular, Barefoot Kuata Resort.
 After a short scenic boat ride, you will be directed to the best vantage point to see the sharks by your snorkel guide.
 This is usually a sandy bottomed circular area between several stunning coral reef walls where the water is not very deep.
 This makes viewing the action below seamless as you gently float above.
 As confidence builds around these creatures, many snorkelers end up free diving with up to 20 white or black tipped reef sharks.
 The adrenalin kicks in quick but is instantly calmed once the mutual respect is experienced by the visitors and the inquisitive residents of the deep blue.

-4. Cruising the islands: Cruising is the best way to really explore the entire Yasawa Island.
-Small cruise ships running 4-7day itineraries ply their way through this spectacular chain, dropping anchor off a new island every day.
+4. Cruising the islands: Cruising is the best way to really explore the entire Yasawa Island group.
+Small cruise ships running 4-7 days itineraries ply their way through this spectacular chain, dropping anchor off a new island every day.
 You’ll spend magical mornings snorkelling colourful coral reefs, sunbathing on deserted beaches or dining under the stars.
 Short on time?
 Just hop aboard a day cruise to islands where you can snorkel and you may be in luck to snorkel with mantas.
 Or do it in style and plot your own course with a yacht charter out of Port Denarau.

-5. Go Hiking: Getting beyond your beach bungalow is a one of the best ways to spend your days in the Yasawa islands.
+5. Go Hiking: Getting beyond your beach bure is a one of the best ways to spend your days in the Yasawa Islands.
 There are deserted beaches to discover, scenic lookouts to swoon over and romantic sunset summits to conquer.
-The rocky peak at Waya Lailai in the southern Yasawas is particularly picturesque but anywhere along the island chain will give you spectacular view of the region’s natural beauty.
+The rocky peak at Waya Lailai in the southern Yasawa Islands is particularly picturesque but anywhere along the island chain will give you spectacular view of the region’s natural beauty.

 - Did you know that the Hollywood movie “The Blue Lagoon” with Brooke Shields was filmed in the Blue Lagoon in Fiji?

-- Did you know there are 5 Adults-only resorts in the Yasawa Islands?
+- Did you know there are four Adults-only resorts in the Yasawa Islands?
+Waya Island Resort, Navutu Stars, Turtle Island, Yasawa Island Resort.

 Some 30 resorts are spread through the 12 major islands.
 The Yasawa Islands cater to those who prefer tropical serenity and access to Fijian culture, adventure and nature.
-Being here is the experience.
+Visiting the Yasawa region is an experience like no other.
 The region is known for its breath-taking, dreamy islands that are perfect for ocean escapades.
 The quality of accommodation deviates dramatically: a bure could be anything from a hut that you could blow down with a hair dryer to an upmarket villa with an outdoor shower.

 What are the Top 5 selling points for this region?